Shakespeare

 • Bear Freehouse Swans Nest Lane Stratford-upon-Avon CV37 7LT Telephone(01789) 265540

 The riverside Shoulder of Mutton, then a mere pub, was enlarged in 1673 by Sir John Clopton as part of his scheme to develop the Avon navigation.
-The Bear Freehouse is now part of the Swans Nest hotel, next to Bistrot Pierre restaurant.
-Lunches.
-Eve meals.
+The Bear Freehouse is now part of the Grade II-listed Swans Nest hotel, next to Bistrot Pierre restaurant.
+Lunches and evening meals.
 Outside seating area.

 • Bull 9 Bull Street Stratford-upon-Avon CV37 6DT Telephone(01789) 507676